phillbaker/terraform-provider-elasticsearch/README.md

 ![Test](https://github.com/phillbaker/terraform-provider-elasticsearch/workflows/Test/badge.svg?branch=master)

-This is a terraform provider that lets you provision Elasticsearch and Opensearch resources, compatible with v6 and v7 of Elasticsearch and v1 of Opensearch ([via compatibility mode](https://opensearch.org/docs/latest/clients/agents-and-ingestion-tools/index/)).
+This is a terraform provider that lets you provision Elasticsearch and Opensearch resources, compatible with v6 and v7 of Elasticsearch and v1 of Opensearch.
 Based off of an [original PR to Terraform](https://github.com/hashicorp/terraform/pull/13238).

 ## Using the Provider